hasura/graphql-bench/README.md

 # graphql-bench

-A simple benchmarking tool to run your GraphQL queries against your GraphQL backend and get a preliminary sense of its  performance characteristics.
+A simple benchmarking tool to run GraphQL queries against your GraphQL backend and get a preliminary sense of its performance characteristics.

 ![comparison example](assets/example_comparison.png)